You want to learn to dive? This is exciting, it is 100% the best thing I’ve ever done!

 Diving in the UK seas isn’t something that many think about.
 But there are some beautiful sights and dives to enjoy.
 Diving in Plymouth will cost you £375 ($510).

-Also, check out Pembrokeshire in Wales or dive sites in Scotland.
+Also, check out Cornwall, Pembrokeshire in Wales or dive sites in Scotland.

 Cost of Dive Gear for Beginners

-When choosing to dive and committing to the open water course that PADI provide, you will usually get the gear rental for free.
+When choosing to dive and committing to the open water course that PADI provide, you will usually get the gear rental for free or at least included in the price.

 Once you pass and go on to dive elsewhere, you will incur rental costs each time.
 It’s exciting to get your own comfortable gear that is yours and is personalised to fit you.